Prabhabati Dasgupta: Jute mill strike (1929)

-Finally, on 3 August, Dasgupta called for a general strike in Jagatdal and Titagarh to commence from two days later.
-(Note: Sailer suggests two reasons for the choice of the place and the date — Sen had been imprisoned a couple of days before, having been arrested by the Police for agitating in a mill, and communist networks were weaker in this region than the South.
-Thus, Dasgupta had an unprecedented chance to assert her command over BJWA and steer its politics more firmly in the future.)
+Finally, on 3 August, Dasgupta publicly called for a general strike in Jagatdal and Titagarh to commence from two days later.
+(Note: Sailer suggests two reasons for the choice of the place and the date — (1) Sen had been arrested only a couple of days before for agitating in a mill and incarcerated, and (2) communist networks were weaker in this region than the South.
+Thus, Dasgupta had an unprecedented chance to assert her command over BJWA and steer its politics.)
 By 6 August, several mills across Kolkata and its immediate suburbs (Note: By 6 August, mills in Rishra, Kankinarah, Jagatdal, Titagarh, and Garden Reach has joined the strike.) had joined what was an unprecedented confrontation between the labouring class and industrialists; the strike even spread into areas where BJWU barely had any organizational hold.
-By mid-August, even the mills from the extremities—Uluberia, Budge Budge, Bauria, etc.—had joined in though often with unique—and even opposing—demands that didn't find a place in the strike's official agenda, set by Dasgupta; "intensive picketing, processions of bands of workers carrying red flags, and extensive distribution of radically worded pamphlets and posters printed on red" became routine as about 3 million labourers refused to join work until their demands were met with.
+By mid-August, even the mills from the extremities—Uluberia, Budge Budge, Bauria, etc.—had joined in though often with unique—and even opposing—demands that didn't find a place in the strike's official agenda, set by Dasgupta.
+Omkar Goswami, a historian of the jute economy in colonial Bengal, notes "intensive picketing, processions of bands of workers carrying red flags, and extensive distribution of radically worded pamphlets and posters printed on red" to have become routine as about 3 million labourers refused to join work until their demands were met with.

-As the strike prolonged, anti-colonialism became an integral part of the protest as the state drew umbrage for the poor condition of the workers; further, the strike began to spread across other industries, forcing the government to intervene.
-Despite not being a registered trade union, BJWU was invited to participate in a tripartite meeting with the IJMA and the government labour officer; Dasgupta was asked to represent BJWU in what was a significant political victory for the nascent organization.
-On 16 October, a settlement was reached—wherein the IJMA promised to increase the pay proportionately to the increased work hours, restore old bonus schemes, provide maternity benefits, and not retaliate against those who partook in the strike—and Dasgupta called off the strike.
+As the strike prolonged, the state drew blame for the poor condition of the workers and anti-colonialism became an integral part of the protest; further, the strike began to spread across other industries, forcing the government to intervene.
+And finally, despite not being a registered trade union, BJWU was invited to participate in a tripartite meeting with the IJMA, KLU, and the government labour officer, in what was a significant political victory for the nascent organization; Dasgupta represented BJWU in the negotiations.